pasqua1e/f5-automation-labs/docs/class1/module4/lab1.rst

 Using the declarative AS3 API, let's send the following BIG-IP configuration through BIG-IQ:

 #.
 Using Postman select ``BIG-IQ Token`` available in the Collections.
-The JSON body is used to get the Auth
-   token from BIG-IQ.
 Press Send.
-Then select  the token value, click right, Set Globals, _f5_token.
+Then, select the token value, click right, Set Globals, _f5_token.

 |lab-1-1|